 “We were delighted when integrated services company Downer, an existing CDE customer, came on board as a 50% partner in the business, ensuring a bright and sustainable future for Repurpose It.”

-Victoria has the fastest growing demographics in Australia, with Melbourne alone totalling nearly 5 million of the state’s 6.5 million inhabitants.
-With the associated waste volumes continuing to escalate, the implementation of what is known as ‘industrial ecology processes’ is more than ever recognised as the only remedy to landfill pollution, where generated waste is collected, sorted and transformed into products fit for use in a variety of sectors.
+Victoria has the fastest growing demographics in Australia, with Melbourne alone totaling nearly 5 million of the state’s 6.5 million inhabitants.
+With the associated waste volumes continuing to escalate, the implementation of what is known as ‘industrial ecology processes’ is more than ever recognized as the only remedy to landfill pollution, where generated waste is collected, sorted and transformed into products fit for use in a variety of sectors.

 The aim of the project was to develop a wet processing system capable of transforming a number of CD&E waste streams, including a majority of inert waste and some industrial waste previously earmarked for landfill for being too difficult to treat, including glass cutlet and drilling muds.

 George Hatzimanolis explains: “Repurpose It is committed to recycling products at the end of their lifecycle to transform them into materials that will be used at the beginning of a new lifecycle.
 These include waste previously considered as impossible to process.

 “To achieve 100% recycling of construction and demolition waste, we required a wet processing solution that could efficiently separate and wash every available fraction of material in the feed.”

 Daniel Webber, Regional Manager for CDE in Australasia, reflected: “Entrepreneurial companies such as Repurpose It, have identified that the Sydney Basin and Melbourne are running out of sand.
 The depletion of local sand reserves means that construction and concrete companies now have to cart sand via road from further away or turn increasingly to the production of manufactured sands from hard rock deposits which are more expensive to mine and more hard-wearing on plant and equipment.”